bevyengine/rfcs/rfcs/41-ui-navigation.md

 The current UI focus system is limited to `bevy_ui` and can't be swapped out for something the user deems more appropriate.

+Decoupling navigation from input and graphics also provides a handy API for third party integration such as accessibility tools.

 ## User-facing explanation

 The [bevy-ui-navigation README][`bevy-ui-navigation`] is a good start.